We’re here to help.

 Criteria #13: Increasing Average Revenue Per User

 With sensor technology enabling data aggregation, storage, and analysis, you can design targeted packages and value-added services on top of the device or service you’re already selling.
+Smart parking is a great example of this.
+With more sensors in parking lots, you can increase occupancy rates and time of use pricing rates.

 A modern billing system gives you the tools to provide any number of service combinations sought by your prospects.